 Her Excellency the Governor, Mrs. Jane Owen (Chair): Mrs. Jane Owen, serving as the Chair of the Cabinet, plays a crucial role in overseeing the governance framework of the Cayman Islands.
 While her responsibilities are distinct from those of the elected officials, her role is pivotal in maintaining a harmonious collaboration between the elected government and the British Overseas Territory ministers at the Foreign & Commonwealth Office in London.
 The Foreign & Commonwealth Office is part of His Majesty King Charles III {British} Government.

 Hon.
-Juliana Y. O’Connor-Connolly, JP, MP (Premier, Minister for Finance, Education, District Administration, Lands, and Cabinet Office): As the Premier, Hon.
+Juliana Y. O’Connor-Connolly, JP, MP (Premier and Minister for Finance, Education, District Administration & Lands, Financial Services & Commerce, Health and Cabinet Office): As the Premier, Hon.
 Juliana Y. O’Connor-Connolly leads the Cabinet.
-Her responsibilities span finance, education, district administration, lands, and overseeing the Cabinet Office, making her the central figure in the policy formulation process.
+Her responsibilities span finance, education, district administration, lands, health and overseeing the Cabinet Office, making her the central figure in the policy formulation process.

 Ministers: